Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy: Method

 This $p$-value corresponds to the fraction of draws from $\pi(\theta_\text{ext}|M,\text{det}, N)$ that produce a prior probability density smaller than what we obtain for the observed value of $\widehat\theta_\text{ext}$.
 If the observed value of total mass is unusual---either too small or too big---then $\pi(\widehat\theta_\text{ext}|M,\text{det},N)$ will be small, and so the resulting $p$-value will be accordingly small.
 On the other hand, if the observed total mass is typical given the model, then $\pi(\widehat\theta_\text{ext}|M,\text{det},N)$ is large, and so $p$ is ${\cal O}(1)$.

 In reality, we do not measure $\theta_\text{ext}$ precisely.
-Rather, each measurement is characterised with a precision determined by the likelihood function ${\cal L}(d | \theta_\text{ext})$.
+Rather, each measurement is characterised with a precision determined by the likelihood function ${\cal L}(d | \theta_\text{ext})$, which describes the likelihood of observing gravitational-wave event data given the distribution of model parameters for an extremal event.
 In order to include measurement uncertainty, we define a new metric, ``the normalised evidence'':

 where the overline denotes an average over measurement uncertainty, and $\pi(\theta | U)$ is a prior uniform in the parameter of interest.\footnote{Astute readers may notice that $\overline{\mathcal{Z}}$ is equivalent to a Bayes factor comparing the model with the prior given in Eq.~\ref{eq:most_massive_detected} to a prior uniform in total mass.} In the high signal-to-noise ratio (SNR) limit, the likelihood function becomes a delta function peaked at the true parameter values $\theta_\text{true}$, so